RetroDECK/ES-DE/INSTALL-DEV.md

 ```
 sudo /usr/sbin/DevToolsSecurity --enable
 ```
-It makes me wonder who designed this functionality and what was their thinking, but a simple command is enough to not having to ponder this any further.
+It makes me wonder who designed this functionality and what was their thinking, I've never seen anything like this on any of the other systems I've been developing on.

 If required, define SDKROOT.
 This is only needed if during compilation you get error messages regarding missing include files.
 Running the following will properly setup the development environment paths:
 ```